maliahavlicek/ci_mentor_insights/USER_CENTRIC_FRONTEND_README.md

 Write out the steps you take starting from cloning the repository in github or clicking a gitpod button to run your code locally.
 Test it out and make sure it works.

+You may want to re-watch the [initial deployment in gitpod video](https://learn.codeinstitute.net/courses/course-v1:codeinstitute+FE+2017_T3/courseware/dcd449bd41a446f49df3268f91dd06fc/072c95175f1148438de9d82e7a756ee1/?child=first) when writing up this section.

 ### Deploy To GitHub Pages

 Write out steps you would take and test them to deploy your code to GitHub Pages.

 ## Credits

-To avoid plagiarism amd copyright infringement, you should mention any other projects, stackoverflow, blogs, etc that you used to gather imagery or ideas for your code.
+To avoid plagiarism amd copyright infringement, you should mention any other projects, stackoverflow, videos, blogs, etc that you used to gather imagery or ideas for your code even if you used it as a starting point and modified things.
+Giving credit to other people's efforts and ideas that saved you time acknowledges the hard work others did.

 ### Content